Reducing greenhouse gas emissions of engines in the oil and gas sector for improved sustainability

 Diversification will be the key word in the next couple of decades when it comes to energy and power solutions within upstream oil and gas operations.
 It is forecasted that a diverse set of fuels and technologies ranging from diesel and hydrogen, to renewables will co-exist to deliver the reduced environmental footprint in a manner that is financially manageable by oil and gas sector players.

 Sign up below to receive periodic insights, updates and news relevant to the oil and gas industry.
-To learn more about oil and gas power solutions Cummins offers, visit our webpage.
+Learn more about oil and gas power solutions Cummins offers.

 1 U.S. Environmental Protection Agency (n.d.).
 GHGRP Petroleum and Natural Gas Systems Sector Industrial Profile [PDF file].
 Retrieved from https://www.epa.gov/